unioslo/zabbix-cli/docs/guide/migration.md

 }
 ```

-In case of a chain of errors, the application makes an attempt to populate the `errors` array with all the errors encountered during the execution of the command.
+In case of a chain of errors, the application makes an attempt to populate the `errors` array with all the exceptions raised when unwinding the stack.